urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/types.md

 A `cage` is a cell of a [`mark`](#mark) and a [`vase`](#vase), like `[%foo !>('bar')]`.
 The data in the vase should match the data type of the specified mark.

-Most data sent between agents, either locally or over the network, will be in a cage.
-When data comes in, Gall will validate the data in the vase with the given mark.
-Additionally, the data may be converted to a different mark if appropriate conversion routines exist in the mark file.
-This is most commonly done when talking to a web front-end via Eyre's channel system - outgoing data will be automatically converted to a `%json` mark and incoming data will be converted from `%json` to the mark your agent expects.
+Most data an agent sends will be in a `cage`, and most data it receives will arrive in a `cage`.
+The `mark` may be used to validate or convert the data in the `vase`, depending on the context.

 ## `quip`